lso2/wp-fast-remote-deploy/README.md

 _scripts\switch-to-plugin-type.bat
 ```

-These switch current TYPE setting automatically to switch between theme and plugin mode.
+**When you might need manual switching:**
+- Plugin that has a `style.css` with `Theme Name:` (extremely rare)
+- Overriding auto-detection for testing purposes
+- Auto-detection fails for some reason

 ### Uninstallation
-- **Run as Administrator**: Right-click `_right-click-menu/uninstall-folder-name-changer-menu-item.bat` and select "Run as administrator"
+- **Run as Administrator**: Right-click `_scripts\_right-click-menu\uninstall-auto-detect-folder-switcher.bat` and select "Run as administrator"

 ### Requirements
 - Windows 10 or later